 Take inventory of the facility assets you have.
 What can stay, what should go, and what must be purchased?

 When it comes to personnel, understand that your employees will likely be consumed by your company’s relocation for a variety of reasons.
 This can lead to anxious employees, negative office chatter, and diminished productivity.
 Be proactive in keeping the lines of communication open which should, in turn, help your operations remain functional throughout the transition.

 Make smart decisions regarding your staff.
-Will you be using relocation packages to relocate employees and families?
-Will you be starting fresh with new employees who will then likely require training and time to get up to speed?
+Will you use relocation packages to transition employees and families?
+Will you start fresh with new employees who will then likely require training and time to get up to speed?
 How will you handle relocating current employees who are also homeowners?
 While it may cost somewhat more to relocate existing employees, sometimes that is a better option in the long run.

 Analyze any costs that might be incurred due to existing or proposed regulatory differences between your current location and a new location, especially for out-of-state moves.

 Beyond labor costs and real estate prices, it is also important to consider how the costs of utilities, taxes, insurance, logistical challenges and more might play into the big-picture price tag of your company’s move.

 A Strategically Rewarding Move

 Without a doubt, corporate relocation is a daunting task for a variety of reasons – from the sheer dollar signs and logistical challenges to personnel issues and more.
 Do extensive research to determine which is the best option: moving or staying put and expanding.
 Moving is inherently a risky decision, but if done conscientiously, it can prove to be a financially and strategically rewarding decision, as well.

 If your company is considering relocating or expanding, we invite you to examine how the costs of doing business in the North Texas suburb of Midlothian compare to other Lone Star locations and beyond.
 We believe you will discover that Midlothian makes good sense for your money and your business.